Gorkov algebraic diagrammatic construction for infinite nuclear matter: Validation

 Basis expansion methods are sensitive to the dimension of the employed model space, which in our approach is controlled by the momentum space cutoff $N_{max}$ on the s.p.~basis states.
 As a preliminary step, we investigate the convergence of the energies per particle as a function of $N_{max}$ for MBPT(2).
 For simplicity, we include only the 2B MBPT(2) diagram

 and neglect the explicit 3B diagram~\cite{Marino2024}, as it does not influence the convergence pattern.
 Binding energies are shown in Fig.~\ref{fig: mbpt convergence} for both PNM and SNM at densities of $\rho=0.16\,\rm{fm}^{-3}$ and $\rho=0.32\,\rm{fm}^{-3}$.
 We focus on the $\Delta$NNLO$_{\rm{go}}\,(394)$ and NNLO$_{ \rm{sat} }$ potentials that are respectively the softest and hardest of the three interactions used in this work.
-The insets report the difference $\Delta E/A$ between the energy per particle at a given basis size and the converged value, evaluated at the largest model space available of $N_{max} = 30$.

 As expected, binding energies decrease monotonically with $N_{max}$ although some small plateaus are sometimes observed.
 The convergence is more rapid in PNM, where binding energies at $N_{max} = 20$ are already indistinguishable from those obtained for $N_{max} = 30$, with discrepancies $<1$ eV.
 Correlations are stronger in SNM so that larger model spaces are required and the convergence pattern is also influenced significantly by the choice of the potential.
 In particular, with the softer $\Delta$NNLO$_{\rm{go}}\,(394)$ force the model space truncation error becomes almost negligible (within a few eV) already at $N_{max} = 20$.
 In contrast, the same quality is reached only for $N_{max}= 25$ in the case of the harder NNLO$_{ \rm{sat} }\,(450)$ model.

 Convergence with respect to $N_{max}$ is faster for dense matter at $\rho=0.32\,\rm{fm}^{-3}$ than for $\rho=0.16\,\rm{fm}^{-3}$, for both PNM and SMN.
 This behavior can be explained as a consequence of the procedure we use, namely, employing a fixed particle number in a finite box.
 The number of nucleons $A$ is kept fixed, and we always use $A/g=33$ to minimise finite-size effects~\cite{LietzCompNucl,Marino2023}.
 Therefore, the box size $L$ scales proportionally to $\rho^{-\frac{1}{3}}$, decreasing as the density increases.
 On the contrary, the lattice spacing $\Delta k = 2\pi/L$ and the maximum momentum in the s.p.~basis,